reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/realtime.md

 />
 ```

-`realtime.send` is recommended for re-rendering experience posts based on server events.
+`realtime.send` is recommended for re-rendering interactive posts based on server events.
 This can be invoked on an event trigger, scheduled job, or after a HTTP fetch call.
 [Server-Push](#server-push) example illustrates how to compose scheduler and realtime together.

 ```tsx
 // During app installation, we create a scheduled job 'publish_to_channel' that runs